tpeng2/ECDC_part_Traj/README.md

 ## Goals
 1. Learn features from DNS-generated particle trajectories
-1. Apply the feature to a simple trajecory to have the DNS features.
+1. Apply features learned from DNS to a simple trajecory to have the DNS features.

 ## Simplifications
 1. Since the DNS flow is horizontally homogeneous ==> only $`z_`$ direction matters, so drop all horizontal information in the first place.